soyastudio/Kafkaya/README.md

-# restfaces
+# Kafkaya
-RESTful API management web console based on based on Primefaces, Admin LTE and Bootstrap and AdminFaces
+RESTful API management web console for kafka, based on based on Primefaces, Admin LTE and Bootstrap and AdminFaces